 Shaping the future of pediatric medicine

-Innovation is essential to accelerating advancements in pediatric medicine—and at Phoenix Children’s Hospital, Leadership Circle funding is essential to driving innovation.
-Together Leadership Circle members invest in cutting-edge, high-impact projects through grant awards to Phoenix Children’s top innovators.
+Innovation is essential to accelerating advancements in health care—and at Phoenix Children’s, Leadership Circle funding is essential to driving innovation.

 Their vision.
 Your vote.

 Introducing the 2021 Finalists

 Meet the Phoenix Children’s innovators who are transforming pediatric medicine.
 These physicians and researchers are competing for Leadership Circle grant funding to advance their groundbreaking work in fields ranging from neuroscience to cardiology.
 They will present their grant proposals at the annual luncheon on September 22 at Paradise Valley Country Club.

 As a Leadership Circle member, you’re helping create brighter futures for children everywhere by investing in innovation at Phoenix Children’s.
 You also have access to exclusive benefits, including opportunities to participate in members-only events and experiences.

 Leadership Circle offers several levels of investment, starting at $1,000 per year.
 As your commitment increases, so do your opportunities for involvement.